WhoIsFishie/Open-BML-QR-Standard/README.md

 - Must fit withing a QR Code
 - The data must be easily serializable and desirliazable on any programing language
 - the data must be readable even when scanned normaly (this means the data must not be compressed to bypass requirment 1)
-- Must not use any propirotery technology for any of the steps as this is a Open Standard (this rules our Microsoft Tags)
+- Must not use any propirotery technology for any of the steps as this is a Open Standard (this rules out Microsoft Tags)
 - Data must be readable offline (the data cant point to a website which then loads the details)

 ### Current Suggestions